Elizabeth Crumbly: The dreaded horse blanket wash

 So, in the spirit of (belated) preparedness, here are my blanket washing tips:

-- When it’s time to wash blankets, do not pass go, do not collect $200 — head straight to your local Laundromat and let their high-powered washing machines and dryers do the work for you.
+3. When it’s time to wash blankets, do not pass go, do not collect $200 — head straight to your local laundromat and let their high-powered washing machines and dryers do the work for you.
 Most of us don’t have machines that are powerful enough to handle bulky horse blankets, let alone the dirt deposits they carry.
 Don’t risk ruining your machines’ motor.
-And, of course, I realize Laundromats are out of the question right now for those who are at a high risk for COVID, but there’s the option of sitting in your car and checking your blankets periodically if you don’t want to be in the building while you wait.
+And, of course, I realize laundromats are out of the question right now for those who are at a high risk for covid, but there’s the option of sitting in your car and checking your blankets periodically if you don’t want to be in the building while you wait.

-- Be prepared — show up with quarters, or at least bills.
-It’s downright annoying when an already mundane task becomes a drawn-out one because your Laundromat doesn’t take debit cards.
-You’ll be able to change out your dollar bills for quarters at most Laundromats.
+4. Be prepared — show up with quarters, or at least bills.
+It’s downright annoying when an already mundane task becomes a drawn-out one because your laundromat doesn’t take debit cards.
+You’ll be able to change out your dollar bills for quarters at most laundromats.

-- Don’t be overly ambitious when loading the washing machines at the Laundromat.
+7. Don’t be overly ambitious when loading the washing machines at the laundromat.
 Remember, the goal here is clean.
 You might spend a few more quarters making sure you have enough room in the machine for each blanket, but it’s worth it in the end when your investment comes rolling out of the dryer all warm and mud free.